ibizaman/blog/posts/2020-10-15-setup-local-blog.markdown

 # Generate the Initial Template Blog

 Corresponds to [this commit](https://github.com/ibizaman/blog/commit/990cea6051a978ca407ff2ed3921d7deb3652e5c).

-Create an empty `hakyll.patch` file.
-We will not use it but it's nice to have it if you want to patch Hakyll.

 Next step will take some time because we will run Nix for the first time.
 It will fetch and compile every dependencies.
 It took roughly 1